 This famous Mayan complex tends to be the main attraction in Yucatán, so is not really hidden but it can’t be ignored.

-If going alone and wanting to know more about the history of Chichén. you can negotiate the price with a tour guide inside the complex or you can get yourself a tour book for a few pesos.
 I recommend you bring your own bottles of water and snack in a small backpack.
 Otherwise expect to pay a small fortune at vendors inside the park.

 Located only 30 min away of Merida, it is a really easy place to access.